Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: CVGP DERIVATION DETAILS

-CVTGP maintains the time and space complexity of SVGP with less parameters.
-This is because CVTGP does not need to learn a free-form covariance matrix $\Sb$, but only the coreset values $\XbC, \ybC$ and their weights $\betabC$, which is more space efficient ---note that these three are $C$-dimensional vectors.
+CVGP maintains the time and space complexity of SVGP with less parameters.
+This is because CVGP does not need to learn a free-form covariance matrix $\Sb$, but only the coreset values $\XbC, \ybC$ and their weights $\betabC$, which is more space efficient ---note that these three are $C$-dimensional vectors.
 We describe the complexities of benchmarks and their parameters in Table~\ref{table:bigo2} below.

-\section{Experiments: Set-up and Additional Details}
+\section{EXPERIMENTS: SET-UP AND ADDITIONAL DETAILS}

-\subsection{Datasets}
+\subsection{DATASETS}

 In this section, we describe the simulated and real-world datasets used in our experiments.
 The generative processes of simulated data are explained below in Section~\ref{asssec:datasets_sim}.
 We use UCI machine learning repository for real-world datasets \citep{UCIMachi51:online}, as described in Section~\ref{asssec:datasets_real}.
 For all datasets, $\Xb$ are normalized (0 centered and unit variance) before training.